 Currently, the JSS is only accessible from the MIT network (on-campus and through the VPN).

-Starting in May 2012, new computer deployments that are part of the Desktop Renewal Program will have the Casper client pre-installed unless requested otherwise.
+New computer deployments that are part of the Desktop Renewal Program will have the Casper client pre-installed unless requested otherwise.

 - A hidden local service account named 'casper' is created.
 This account has a randomized 12 digit password that functions similar to TSM passwords (the client and server know it, but it is not human readable).
 The management account is hidden from the logon window.
 However, if 'Display Logon Window' is set to 'List of users', you will see a new entry named 'Other', which provides a username and password box for login.

 - Installs the Casper Self Service Applications under /Applications/Self Service.app.
 This application requires logon with kerberos credentials.
 See the question "What is the Self Service App" below.

 - Adds a Mobile Device Management (MDM) enrollment profile, Apple's technology to provide configuration profiles (XML files that load settings and authorization information) onto Mac OS X using Apple Push Notification Services.